module specification

 • The contributions of the professions (LO4)

-• Environmental, Social and Corporate Governance (LO3, 5)
+• Environmental, Social, and Corporate Governance (LO3, 5)

 Balance of independent study and scheduled teaching activity

-The learning and teaching in classes will be supported by the University’s VLE and a blended learning approach, sharing class materials, recommended reading, and case studies.
-Group tutorials will also be offered to support students in the preparation of their assessments, with opportunities for students to receive forward feedback.
+Study will be supported through online lectures, tutorials, and seminars, which will be recorded and made available for asynchronous access.
+Learning and teaching in classes will be supported by the University’s VLE and a blended learning approach, sharing class materials, recommended readings, and case studies.
+Group tutorials will also be offered to support students in preparing for their assessments, providing opportunities for forward feedback.

 Learning outcomes

-On completion of the module the learner, operating independently and applying their knowledge and skills, should be able to:
+On completion of the module, the learner, operating independently and applying their knowledge and skills, should be able to:

-1. Articulate the key drivers behind the need to move towards a sustainable built environment
+1. articulate the key drivers behind the need to move towards a Sustainable Built Environment

-2. Propose responses that can be made, at different scales, to move towards a sustainable built environment.
+2. propose responses that can be made, at different scales, to move towards a sustainable Built Environment.

-3. Evaluate the instruments through which sustainable built environments are promoted and measured around the globe including accreditation schemes, and legislation.
+3. evaluate the instruments through which Sustainable Built Environments are promoted and measured around the globe, including accreditation schemes and legislation.

-4. Appraise the contributions the built environment professionals and professional bodies make towards sustainable built environments.
+4. appraise the contributions the Built Environment professionals and Professional Bodies make towards Sustainable Built Environments.

-5. Formulate responses based on evidence from research and practice.
+5. formulate responses based on evidence from research and practice.

 Bibliography